emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

 ## NEXT:

 Prepare some data frames to label your future custom pirate plot.
 Next we will look at number of parrots per pirate next as its clear to us Jack Sparrows Beard wins.
 No further beard analysis necessary.
-We will labels our custom plot to clearly tell the reader the number of data points (who likes which pirate more?), and label the statistical differences between groups right on the plot, based in a piarwise.wilcox test using the package [MultcompView](https://cran.r-project.org/web/packages/multcompView/index.html).
+We will labels our custom plot to clearly tell the reader the number of data points (who likes which pirate more?), and label the statistical differences between groups right on the plot, based in a pairwise.wilcox test using the package [MultcompView](https://cran.r-project.org/web/packages/multcompView/index.html).
 We will merge the data frames together into one using [sqldf](https://cran.r-project.org/web/packages/sqldf/index.html).

 {% highlight r %}